LearnToRunFast/CS_Notes/ASP.NET/ASP.NET MVC.md

 TempData.Keep()
 ```

+## ViewModel

-**ViewModel:** Model specifically built for a view.It includes any data and rules specific to that view(usually combine two or more models together).
+Model specifically built for a view.It includes any data and rules specific to that view(usually combine two or more models together).

+## Razor sytax

-**Razor sytax:** support html and C# on cshtml
+support html and C# on cshtml

 ```c#
 // on cshtml